-At the end of the month, a currency adjustment is performed where the adjustment currency rate has been set to 1.125, which triggers an unrealized gain of 2.
+At the end of the month, a currency adjustment is performed where the adjustment currency rate has been set to 1.125, which triggers an unrealised gain of 2.

 At the time of payment, the actual currency rate registered on the bank transaction shows a currency rate of 1.120.

-Here there is an unrealized transaction, and therefore it will be reversed together with the payment.
+Here there is an unrealised transaction, and therefore it will be reversed together with the payment.

-Finally, the payment is registered and the actual loss is posted to the realized losses account.
+Finally, the payment is registered and the actual loss is posted to the realised losses account.

 The exchange rates are the tool to calculate the local currency value (LCY) of each currency transaction.
 The Exchange Rates page includes the following fields:

 |Starting Data||The date when the currency rate was effectuated|

 |Currency Code||The currency code related to this exchange rate|